jfaraudo/Examples_NAMD/Exercise/README.md

 # Simulation of Water in Carbon nanotubes
 Exercise described in the *instructions* pdf document, based on the official NAMD tutorial [Simulation of Water Permeation through Nanotubes](https://www.ks.uiuc.edu/Training/Tutorials/#nanotubes).
+This exercise uses python (MDAnalysis) instead of the tcl scripts employed in the original tutorial.

 Here we provide: